 Poor Complaint System

 The complaint system of Careem is very frustrating.
 Although the complaints are answered, you will have to wait for a long time to get in touch with a customer service representative.
-If you are lucky enough, you will be attended by a representative within 30 minutes.
-However, they are very active on Twitter and respond to the emails on time and take the required action.
+If you are lucky enough, and call from the registered number against which you have complaint against for a ride, you will be attended by a representative within 10 minutes.
+However, they are very active on Twitter and take the required action.

 Cons of Both